-Infographics are bright, colorful and fun to read.
+Infographics are bright, colorful, and fun to read.
 They are packed with short bites of information that are easy to understand and usually pretty important, and readers don’t have to sift through a ton of fluff to find out the information they want to know.
-Because of these benefits, infographic are highly shareable, especially when you include a simple embed code in your post.
+Because of these benefits, infographics are highly shareable, especially when you include a simple embed code in your post.

 So what types of information can be included in an infographic?
 It’s a matter of finding what suits your brand best.
 Just make sure that whatever content you choose flows well and appeals to your audience.

 Here are some ideas to get your mind working.

 - Present survey data.